michaelslec/dotfiles/README.md

 Based on the default htmlcomplete.vim.

 # Compatibility
-As of right now, this script only works on Linux systems.
-This has only been tested on Ubuntu as it is the current OS I run on my computer.
-I do intend to add support for other flavors of Linux as well as Mac;
-however, I do not intend to add support for Windows.
-It would be too time consuming and I don't believe that enough people would gain from it to consider it worthwhile.
+Currently, this Vim distribution supports Mac OS X, Ubuntu (well, Debian systems in general), and Arch Linux (Pacman package manager).
+I do not plan on adding support for Windows, however, as I don't believe it will be worth the time and effort.
+If you want to help add support for other OS's, that would be greatly appreciated!

 # A Note to Users
 If you are running a text editor or terminal emulator of some kind that,